risk-first/website/menagerie/Complexity-Risk.md

 > "Perfection is Achieved Not When There Is Nothing More to Add, But When There Is Nothing Left to Take Away" - Antoine de Saint-Exupery

-## Compilers and Tests

-Complexity Risk is heavily mitigated by **Compilers** and **UNit Tests**.

-Complexity risk isn't bad in itself, but it's inertia that slows us down.
-Starting a new project is always easier than continuing an existing one.
-And, more exciting.

-uSers and data add to complexity risk, especially hetrogenous requirements from lots of different users - should you add users like this?

-Testing and Code coverage (and compilation) _mitigate_ inertia, because it gives you the confidence to make change without having the entire project in your head.

 ## Dead-End Risk

 **Dead-End Risk** is where you build functionality that you _think_ is useful, only to find out later that actually, it was